SchlagerKhan/styled-components-helpers/packages/styled-components-layout/README.md

 <img src='./docs/layout.png' width='600px'>

-Every level-2-component (middle component above) that needs centered content can use the `Content` as a direct child (as in the code example above).
+Every level-2-component (Header, Main, Footer) that needs centered content can use the `Content` as a direct child (as in the code example above).

 ## API